 The Corgi Cattle Dog is a smallish midsized dog.
 It takes its low profile from the Corgi and the stout, barrel-chested physique of the Australian Cattle Dog.

 The Corgi Cattle Dog is strong for its size, its body is compact, and it is well balanced and proportioned.
 The Corgi Cattle dog has a well-balanced snout and angular skull.

-They typically wear a light, whitish or tan colored coat which features short, straight and dense fur which sheds heavily, regularly and thus requires close attention.
+They typically wear a light, a whitish or tan-colored coat which features short, straight and dense fur which sheds heavily, regularly and thus requires close attention.

 The coat should be brushed every day to ensure loose hair does not cause dreadlocks which can lead to overheating and other health problems.

 How Big is a Full-Grown Corgi Cattle Dog?

 The Corgi Cattle Dog is a small to medium dog, and there are no variations in size between male and female dogs.